tony-michaelson/tony-michaelson.github.io/_posts/2023-12-28-how-to-select-the-right-language-for-your-next-project.md

 +--------------+  +--------------+  +--------------+  +--------------+  +----------------+
 ```

 The endpoints provided by the HTTP server pools will remain the same regardless of the programming language we use to handle these requests.
-We have endpoint tests in place to ensure that the requests appear identical for each solution we will be testing.
+I have endpoint tests in place to ensure that the requests appear identical for each solution I will be testing.
 When you deploy the system, you will notice that these tests are automatically executed to ensure that the server pool uniformly handles our requests.

 ```
 $ ./up.sh